fishinwind/workshop/rst/Quizzes/quiz_1/quiz_1.rst

 Reading
 -------
-For the first quiz, you'll need to read Bill Nobel's paper on organizing computational biology projects (http://dx.plos.org/10.1371/journal.pcbi.1000424) and be able to put a set of files in the correct places.
+For the first quiz, you'll need to read Bill Noble's paper on organizing computational biology projects (http://dx.plos.org/10.1371/journal.pcbi.1000424) and be able to put a set of files in the correct places.
 We highly recommend adopting this scheme for all of your projects in and out of the class.